kenaniah/rails-swagger/README.md

 #### Syntactic Sugar

-Unless you've used something like [Sequel](https://github.com/jeremyevans/sequel) before, the syntactic sugar of how controllers are defined may look strange at first glance.
+Unless you've used something like [Sequel](https://github.com/jeremyevans/sequel) before, the syntactic sugar of how engines are defined may look strange at first glance.

-Under the hood, those controllers are extending from an anonymous class that is created and returned from a *method call*. `API::V1::Controller` is not a class, but simply a method that returns one.
-The `IntermediateController` is the first positional argument.
+Under the hood, those engines are actually created via a *method call* that returns a newly-created subclass. `Rails::Swagger:Engine` is not a class, but simply a method that returns one.

-This is accomplished by defining a method named `Controller` directly on the module object provided as the first argument to `Rails::Swagger::Engine`.

 #### Rails::Swagger#Engine

 A method that takes two arguments.
 The first represents the namespace that will be used to prefix everything related to this engine.
-This includes any controllers used by the engine, the `#Controller` helper method, and the engine itself.
+This includes any controllers used by the engine, the `SwaggerController` helper module, and the engine itself.

 The second argument is the path to the swagger spec file to route from.
 This gem utilizes RESTful routing conventions and assumes your controllers / actions will be named accordingly.

-#### _YourModulePrefix_#Controller
+#### _YourModulePrefix_#SwaggerController

-This is a method that is defined when `Rails::Swagger#Engine` is invoked.
-Pass it the class that you would like your controller to transparently inherit from, and it will generate an intermediate class that includes all of the `rails-swagger` functionality.

-Please note that these intermediate classes are tailored to each swagger spec file that is mounted.
-Without this, `rails-swagger` can not automatically validate request parameters.
+A module that is defined when `Rails::Swagger#Engine` is invoked.
+It should be included in every controller that handles routes managed by `rails-swagger`.
+Please note that an instance of this module is created for every swagger spec file that is mounted.

 ## Contributing